paketo-buildpacks/rfcs/text/utilities/0000-chmod.md

 /workspace/bin:0755
 ```

-would have the same effect as the previous example using `BP_CHMOD_MAPPING`
+would have the same effect as the previous example using `BP_CHMOD_MAPPING`.

+You will notice that there is no default file that this buildpack will auto-detect; it is to remain as safe as possible.

 If both `BP_CHMOD_MAPPING` and `BP_CHMOD_MAPPING_FILE` are applied, then `BP_CHMOD_MAPPING` is applied first, then the mappings in the file are applied in order from the top to the bottom of the file.
 ## Prior Art

-N/A
+There exists a proof of concept [`chmod-buildpack`](https://github.com/anthonydahanne/chmod-buildpack/) available online.

 ## Unresolved Questions and Bikeshedding